Daniellau331/Lost-Found/README.md

 Give Google the URLs of this app, and of an intermediate route which it will use in the login process

-Get a client ID and secret , and add them in the `.env` file.
+Get a client ID and secret (these are like the API keys), and add them in the `.env` file.

 [create a project] (https://console.developers.google.com/apis/dashboard)